Joseph-Melberg/Manager/README.md

 ### Plane Congregator

-TODO: Every second, scans redis for ingested plane info.
-Takes that info, deduplicates it, and puts it into red
+Every second, scans redis for ingested plane info.
+Takes that info, deduplicates it, and puts it into redis for the api to serve.

-### Plane Listener

-Listens for rabbitmq messages detailing the planes in the sky, uploads that info to redis for it to be accessed by the InterApi.

 ### Temperature Listener